tejas-kapade/WECONNECT/scripts/README.md

-##These Scrips are for Manual installation in VM
+## These Scrips are for Manual installation in VM <br>
-##Can be used in Terraform as startup script
+## Can be used in Terraform as startup script

 ```
 ...